albill/albill.github.com/_posts/2004-07-27-another-song-of-enlightenment.markdown

 ---
+author: admin
+date: '2004-07-27 22:53:00'
 layout: post
+slug: another-song-of-enlightenment
+status: publish
 title: Another Song of Enlightenment
-published: true
-meta: {}

-tags:
+wordpress_id: '193'
+categories:
 - Buddhism
-type: post
-status: publish
 ---
 <p>This was sent to me by a friend of mine in exchange for the other song that I posted.</p>
 <p>From the Shangpa <strong>Timeless Rapture- Inspired Verses of the Shangpa Masters</strong>, p.103- Songs of Kyergangpa- from the "vajra song that introduces one's own mind as the spiritual master"....</p>